Skip to main content

 What will orientation be like in DC?

 Though at a smaller scale, orientation for DC Start will be much like it is on campus.
-Orientation will be a bit shorter – likely about a day-and-a-half to two days.
+Orientation will be a bit shorter – about a day-and-a-half to two days.
 Orientation sessions will review academic and community standards and introduce students to the facility and resources available, as well as help them to get to know the neighborhood and find important locations such as nearby grocery stores, health care, and fitness and recreation options.

 Can students join clubs in Ithaca during their DC Start semester?